-The companies of the Group may not directly or through third parties apply for and/or register trademarks, trade names, domain names, social profiles or any other distinctive mark that is identical or similar to the IBERDROLA brand without the prior approval of the Company.
+The companies of the Group and entities in the nature of foundations linked thereto may not directly or through third parties apply for and/or register trademarks, trade names, domain names, social profiles or any other distinctive mark that is identical or similar to the IBERDROLA brand without the prior approval of the Company.

-This Policy was initially approved by the Board of Directors on 22 June 2015 and was last amended on 19 April 2021.
+This Policy was initially approved by the Board of Directors on 22 June 2015 and was last amended on 16 December 2021.